Josue-JP/Arch-Install/SIMPLE-INSTALL.md

 ### Packages To Install

 If you have an amd processor then change intel-ucode to amd-ucode:
-- pacstrap /mnt base base-devel networkmanager lvm2 cryptsetup grub efibootmgr linux linux-firmware intel-ucode sudo
+- pacstrap /mnt base base-devel networkmanager lvm2 cryptsetup grub efibootmgr linux linux-firmware intel-ucode sudo firewalld

 Optional:
 - pacstrap /mnt git neofetch vim